WSG23/yosai_intel_dashboard_fresh/docs/roadmap.md

   - Public registry for community plugins
   - CLI tools for scaffolding new plugins
   - Comprehensive documentation with code samples
 - Zero-downtime deployment procedures for upgrades

+### Q5: Repository Restructure

+- Split this repository into dedicated projects
+  - Extract `gateway`, `ui` and `yosai-upload` into separate repos
+  - Publish individual services under the `services/` directory as standalone microservices
+  - Move `helm/` and `k8s/` manifests to an infrastructure repo
+  - Update docs and CI pipelines for the new layout

 The timeline may adjust as priorities evolve, but these phases capture the current goals for the upcoming releases.